kirbs-btw/b25-model/README.md

 Cleaning up the dataset for outliers to polish the accuracy of the trained model

 It's possible that I need to implement my own model for embedding those words of the playlist to let the context window slip.

-Following step would be to get the embedding algorithms working with mp3 data.

 ## Relevant Papers